crcdng/weather_app/README.md

 Therefore the goal for this example is to be as minimal as possible.
 I do not use injection containers, hooks, API wrappers, code generation or some of the other third party packages some authors of clean architecture tutorials are fond of.
 For state management, I follow the basic 'Provider' approach https://docs.flutter.dev/data-and-backend/state-mgmt/simple.
 I also use the [equatable](https://pub.dev/packages/equatable) package to simplify object comparison in tests a bit and the `Either` construct from the [fpdart library](https://pub.dev/packages/fpdart) in order to transform exceptions into types inside the repository.
 All in all the app has three external dependencies (fpdart, equatable, http) and one development dependency (mocktail).

+The Flutter state management has two jobs: to notify the user interface (View) of changes in the underlying data and to trigger changes caused by user interaction whichg are then handled in the Domain layer (similar to the "View Model" in MVX speak).
+These mechanisms implement reactivity and they only require a *minimal amount of code* which is part of the Presentation layer.
+More precisely, we can identify `WeatherNotifier` as the View Model and `WeatherScreen` as the View of the Model-View-ViewModel (MVVM) pattern.
+The Model would then comprise the domain and data layers.

 I decided to not write additional abstract superclasses of Use Cases to avoid subsequent modeling of the parameters which adds a lot of complexity and little benefit in my oponion.
 The same goes with the Data Sources which also could be  abstracted by providing an interface.
 Because tha app only has one feature - getting the current weather - I decided to leave out a "feature" directory and because the example is minimal, I put the files that belong to a leyer into one directory: "ui", "domain" and "data", and a "common" directory for items used besides or across the layers such as error types or constants.

-## Naming conventions
+## A note on naming

 Some of the terms used in the clean code literature have been adapted by different authors and there seems to be a bit of confusion about naming.
 As an example, the [management of reactive state in Flutter](https://docs.flutter.dev/data-and-backend/state-mgmt/intro) is sometimes called "business logic".
-But business logic is traditionally known as the core logic of the application bare any user interface and low level data handling.
-In the clean  code approach this is exactly the Domain layer, structured into Entities and Use Cases of the application (and similar to the "Model" in MVC speak).
+But "business logic" is traditionally known as the core logic of the application bare any user interface and low level data handling.
+In the clean code approach this is exactly the Domain layer, structured into Entities and Use Cases of the application.

-The Flutter state management has two jobs: to notify the user interface of changes in the underlying data and to trigger changes handled in the Domain layer caused by user interaction (similar to the "Controller" in MVC speak).
-These mechanisms implement reactivity and they only require a thin layer of code which is part of the "ui layer", a term I prefer over "presentation layer".

-# Bug
+# TODO: Bug

-There is currently a bug I didn't see before after modifying the city.
-A 400 error is returned from the API which didn't happen before and isn't caught by tests currentlt.
+There is currently a bug I didn't notice before which happens after a successful call when modifying the input.
+A 400 error is returned from the API which seemed not to have happened before and isn't currently caught by tests.
 I have to investigate further and should add another integration test next.

-# Benefits and Outlook
+# Outlook

-For me, the benfit of this lightweight clean architecture is that it provides a structure in which one knows where to look for certain parts and what to test.
-It is testable because its dependencies are passed into classes via constructors.
-We can test layer by layer and mock out the layers that are depended on.
-It is possible to add, swap and remove elements of the architecture horizontally (user interface, databases, APIs) and vertically (features).
-It is likely that these benefits become only obvious in a larger project, but keeping this example minimal helps to understand the architecture.

 A few ideas for extending the example are: